Do you need to consider floor levelling ?

 Their are a multitude of repair and levelling products on the market today, not all of them live up to the claims or the expectations of the manufacturers or users, we have found this out from trail and error and know that "oils Ain't oils" ...Sometimes we don't get it right the first time !!!

 Two products that stand out above the rest that, Level, Ramp or Repair floors are, ARDEX (formally known as Vibro) and MAPEI, their are other ones such as Davco, Durafloor, Hardman etc, but their markets are aimed at narrow and specific environments.

 All said and done, how much will it cost you to correctly prepared/repair your sub-floor, well it may be as little as $1 per square metre up to as much as $57 per square metre for specially developed flexible epoxy levelling compounds to go over flexible Aluminium or steel substrate, it really just depends on the particular project you have.
-If you have any questions about floor levelling, preparation, ramping or repairs, simply click here to get a free levelling quotation .
-Using this form will save us both precious time as it asks most of the relevant questions relating to the type of sub-floor and flooring problems we have encountered in our 25+yrs in the industry.
+If you have any questions about floor levelling, preparation, ramping or repairs, simply click here to get a free levelling quotation, using this form saves us both precious time as it asks most of the relevant questions relating to the type of sub-floor and flooring problems we have encountered in our 35+yrs in the industry.
 We have left enough space at the bottom of the form for any specific questions you may have.